GeaucefStone/Secular_Democratic_Republic/contents/constitution.md

 2. All law-abiding citizens, including marginalized communities, have the right to bear arms.
 While this document does not explicitly ban any type of weapon, anything that is a semi-automatic or select-fire may be subject to regulation by Congress based on age and criminal record.
 3. Justified self-defense shall be a complete defense to criminal charges and civil liability.
 4. No person may be prosecuted for weapons possession if the weapon was used in justified self-defense.
 This right is founded upon the principles outlined in Article I, Section 10.
-5. There shall be a tiered system to ensure fair judgement:
+5. **There shall be a tiered system to ensure fair judgement:**
 - The Duty To Retreat clause is the first requirement.
 - However, if retreating is not possible or safe, the Stand Your Ground clause takes effect, even through lethal force.
 Non-lethal force is preferred.
 - The Castle Doctrine takes effect in property which the victim owns or is authorized to control.
 There is no duty to retreat.
+- The Cockpit Doctrine applies to movable property or a semi-enclosed conveyance, such as a vehicle or a trailer, and shall act as an extension of the Castle Doctrine.
-6. Transfer of Liability for Deaths During Aggression:
+6. **Transfer of Liability for Deaths During Aggression:**
 - Principle of Provocation: An individual initiates an unprovoked, violent felony that creates a situation justifying another's use of lethal force in self-defense shall be held legally responsible for any death that occurs as a direct result of that situation.
 - Inheritance of Charges: If a person acting in justified self-defense, or a law enforcement officer acting lawfully to stop the aggression, causes of death of an innocent bystander or the aggressor's accomplice, the initiating aggressor shall be charged with and prosecuted for that homicide (e.g., manslaughter or murder), as if they had directly caused the death themselves.
 - Defense of Justification: This clause shall not apply if the initial aggressor completely and clearly withdraws from the confrontation and communicates that withdrawal to the other party before the lethal force is used.